seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 Line 213: post-increment/decrement of local variable number 3 -> both mutations survived and made identical changes to the code in terms of how it operates

-some equivalent mutants in Range:
+#Some equivalent mutants in Range:

 Line 123: post-increment/decrement of field upper -> both mutations survived and made very similar changes to the code